actualshovel/CSharp/Reverse Integer/README.md

 ### Challenges
 - The example *Input: -123 Output -321* threw me off the most.
 At first, my output would look something like *321-*, and I needed a way to keep the negative sign in front.
 To do this I checked for the '-' symbol and moved it appropriately.
-- Doing this without converting to a string is still something I am trying to figure out.
+- ~~Doing this without converting to a string is still something I am trying to figure out.~~
+- No longer an issue thanks to what I learned from working on a ProjectEuler solution.